Can Travis Scott’s Cacti be Budweiser for Gen Z?

 In 2013, Travis Scott sat at a table during a launch event, ignoring the hubbub.
 With a pen, he spelled out the word Cactus vertically.
 Then he ran the name Jack horizontally, crossing at the A. On top, he drew three lines, implying spikes, or perhaps a small burst of something magical.

 “I was just down in the basement.
-I was like, ‘Yo, I’m starting this label,” says Scott, who I chat with over Zoom.
+I was like, ‘Yo, I’m starting this label,'” says Scott, who I chatted with over Zoom.
 “I would just draw my own tracklist, do my own tease, cooking up designs and sending them out.
 That’s just the different third degree of my brain.”

-Eight years later, and Scott’s Cactus Jack brand is a music label, a fashion icon, a philanthropic endeavor, and now, it’s behind what’s poised to be one of the biggest new alcoholic drink launches in the history of the industry.
+Eight years later, and Scott’s Cactus Jack brand is a music label, a fashion label, a philanthropic endeavor, and now, it’s behind what’s poised to be one of the biggest new alcoholic drink launches in the history of the industry.

-Alongside the world’s largest beer producer, AB InBev, Scott is launching Cacti nationwide this week.
-Available in pineapple, strawberry, and lime, it’s a new take on the rapidly growing hard seltzer segment that’s fruitier, boozier (7% ABV!), and all around more flavorful than White Claw or Truly.
+Alongside the world’s largest beer producer, Anheuser-Busch InBev, Scott is launching Cacti nationwide this week.
+Available in pineapple, strawberry, and lime, it’s a new take on the rapidly growing hard seltzer segment that’s fruitier, boozier (7% ABV), and all around more flavorful than White Claw or Truly.
 And, being named after a cactus, yes, it’s even sweetened with agave.

-“We really want to design liquids and build brands people engage with and love,” says Michel Doukeris, CEO of AB InBev.
+“We really want to design liquids and build brands people engage with and love,” says Michel Doukeris, CEO of Anheuser-Busch.
 “We know what succeeds there is what’s culturally relevant.”

 Relevance is a tricky balance in the beverage industry.
 AB InBev is the largest brewer in the world, running some of the most recognized brands in alcohol, including Budweiser and Michelob Ultra.
-But in recent years, beer has been on a slow decline as Millennials and Gen Z have looked for other options, causing new categories like hard seltzer to explode (from $4.5 billion in 2020 to an estimated $14.5 billion in 2027).
+But in recent years, beer has been on a slow decline as Millennials and Gen Z have looked for other options, causing new categories like hard seltzer to explode (from $4.5 billion in 2020 to an estimated $14.5 billion by 2027).
 That led AB InBev to launch Bud Light and Michelob Ultra hard seltzers last year as part of a $1 billion investment into the category.

 Relevance has been a bit less tricky for Travis Scott (which is the stage name of Jacques Bermon Webster II), who, since releasing his third album, Astroworld in 2018, has been omnipresent on the Billboard charts.
 Cactus Jack is his container for any and all of his creative initiatives.
 (The cactus itself is something of a totem for the artist, who hails from Texas.
 And “Jack” is likely a play on Jacques.)
 While homegrown, Scott’s brand has serious reach.
 He’s signed partnerships with Nike, Playstation, and General Mills.
 But in 2020, McDonald’s truly stress tested Scott’s brand when it launched a limited time Cactus Jack meal.
-Not only did the meal became a TikTok sensation; many have credited it with turning around McDonalds’s waning sales.
+Not only did the meal became a TikTok sensation, many have credited it with turning around McDonalds’s waning sales.
 The meal fueled the biggest September McDonald’s had in over a decade.

 As for the partnership between Scott and AB InBev, that was born roughly a year ago when Scott wanted to launch his own alcoholic beverage company, and the two groups started talking.